phasehq/cli/README.md

   --version, -v         show program's version number and exit

 Commands:
-  {auth,init,run,secrets,logout,console,update,keyring}
+  {auth,init,run,secrets,users,console,update}
     auth                💻 Authenticate with Phase
-    init                🔗 Link your project to your Phase app run                 🚀 Run and inject secrets to your app secrets             🗝️ Manage your secrets
+    init                🔗 Link your project with your Phase app run                 🚀 Run and inject secrets to your app secrets             🗝️` Manage your secrets
-    logout              🏃 Logout from phase-cli
+    users               👥 Manage users and accounts
-    console             🖥️ Open the Phase Console in your browser update              🔄 Update the Phase CLI to the latest version keyring             🔐 Display information about the Phase keyring
+    console             🖥️ Open the Phase Console in your browser update              🆙 Update the Phase CLI to the latest version
 ```

 ## Features